Home safety assessment — a room-by-room guide

 A home safety assessment isn't meant to terrify you, though it might for a minute.
 It's meant to give you clarity about what actually needs fixing and what's probably fine as is.
 Most homes have maybe five to ten changes that really matter.
 There are dozens of other small things you could worry about, but you don't have unlimited time or money.
 This is about spending your effort where it prevents the biggest injuries.

 Falls are the reason you're doing this.
-Half of people over eighty will fall in a given year, and those falls are the beginning of a cascade.
+The CDC reports that one in four Americans aged 65 and older falls each year, and among those over 80, the rate is closer to one in two.
+Those falls are the beginning of a cascade.
 Someone falls, breaks a hip, ends up in the hospital, comes home weaker.
 Or they fall and don't get found for hours and the damage is worse.
 Or they fall and decide they can't live alone anymore and that life as they know it is over.
 Falls are the biggest injury risk for older people living at home, and most of them happen in bathrooms and bedrooms, usually during transfers or on slippery surfaces.

 The other categories that matter are medication management and nutrition and the day-to-day things that keep people functioning.
 If your parent can't safely reach their medications or they keep forgetting to take them, that becomes a medical crisis slowly.
 If they can't cook safely or they're not eating enough, their health declines.
 If they can't see properly because the lighting is terrible, they make mistakes with everything.
 So you're looking at fall risks, yes, but you're also looking at whether this home supports your parent's actual life.